sirkells/doc_classifier/README.md

 # Document Classifier & Recommeneder System  ![Build Status](https://gitlab.actgruppe.de/kIgbokwe/doc_classifier/badges/master/pipeline.svg)

-> A web app that classifies IT projects and recommends similar projects
+> A web app that uses a trained Machine Learning model to classify IT projects by types (e.g: Web dev, Data Engr, Devops, etc) and recommends similar projects to the user
+> The model was trained using the projectfinder data and the code and processes involved can be found [here](https://gitlab.actgruppe.de/data-science-projects/projectfinder_analytics)

 ## Table of contents